destenson/iMemoized/README.md

 The memozied methods or functions also have their own method, `flush`, which can be used to clear the memo cache, e.g.: `func.flush()`

 # Release History

+2016-07-06 v0.0.6 - Added support for Safari by downgrading code style but not functionality.

 2016-07-06 v0.0.5 - Updated README to note lack of support for Safari for memoize enabling constructors.